Dartvauder/NeuroSandboxWebUI/README.md

 2) You can press the `Clear` button to reset your selection
 3) To stop the generation process, click the `Stop generation` button
-4) You can turn off the application using the `Close terminal` button
+4) You can turn off the application using the `Close terminal` button 5)
-5) You can open the *outputs* folder by clicking on the `Folder` button

 ## Where can I get models, voices and avatars?

 * LLM models can be taken from [HuggingFace](https://huggingface.co/models)
-* Stable Diffusion, vae and lora models can be taken from [CivitAI](https://civitai.com/models)
+* Stable Diffusion, vae, inpaint and lora models can be taken from [CivitAI](https://civitai.com/models)
 * AudioCraft models are downloads automatically in *inputs* folder, when you select a model and press the submit button
 * TTS, Whisper, Upscale and Multiband diffusion models are downloads automatically in *inputs* folder when are they used
 * You can take voices anywhere.
 Record yours or take a recording from the Internet.
 The main thing is that it is pre-processed!